Swift-AI/Swift-AI/Examples/README.md

 ### Additional Notes

-**What's this 'APKit' thing?**
+> **What's this 'APKit' framework?**

 APKit is a framework for creating views programmatically using Auto Layout, and contains abstractions for many common animation tasks.
-It has no direct effect on Swift AI's implementation, and may be ignored.
+It has no direct effect on Swift AI's implementation.